bedezign/yii2-audit/docs/installation.md

 }
 ```

-See [Database Panel](../database-panel/) for the all configuration options and advanced usage information.
+See [Trail Panel](../trail-panel/) for the all configuration options and advanced usage information.

 ## Logging Javascript